uzaygokay/image-classification-cnns/README.md

 This project aims to classify images from CIFAR-10 dataset by using various CNN architectures with Pytorch Lightning.

+To use the code, clone the repo and

 Project Organization
 ------------